-Unauthorised incidents, mainly as a result of inadequate maintenance, continue to be reported on site during inspections, however staff compliance with inspection advice and enforcement action was high throughout the monitoring period.
-During the year under review, blasting was occurring during one out of three inspections and there were no reported issues associated with the condition of the plant.
-There were also no visible emissions noted, following an upgrade to the air discharge treatment system the previous year.
+During the year under review, no blasting activities were occurring onsite during inspections and there were no reported issues associated with the condition of the plant.
+There were also no visible emissions noted, following an upgrade to the air discharge treatment system.

-The Operation, Management and Maintenance Plan continued to be implemented and operational throughout the monitoring year, with only one issue noted during compliance monitoring inspections.
+The Operation, Management and Maintenance Plan continued to be implemented and operational throughout the monitoring year, with no issues noted during compliance monitoring inspections.
+Site inspections continued to show an improvement in general management and housekeeping, with no unauthorised incidents occurring during the monitoring period.